dev-sys-do/kudo/docs/proposals/cli-convention.md

 The following special characters are used in the command descriptions:

 **minus sign (-)**
     Flags are prefixed with a minus sign (-).
 Flags define the action of a command or modify the operation of a command.
 You can use multiple flags, followed by parameters, when you issue a command.
 This character cannot be used as the first character of an object name.
+Use one minus sign before one-letter flags / short flags and two min signs before a long flag.

 **vertical bar ( | )**
     A vertical bar signifies that you choose only one value.